alok-108/kraftkit/README.md

 KraftKit ships a container build environment which you can use instead of installing any dependencies directly on your host.
 It includes the `kraft` binary as well as all the additional tools and libraries for building Unikraft unikernels.
-Simply attach a working directory on your host as a mount path volume mapped to `/workspace`, e.g.:
+Attach a working directory on your host as a mount path volume mapped to `/workspace`, e.g.:

 ```shell
 docker run -it --rm -v $(pwd):/workspace --entrypoint bash kraftkit.sh/base:latest
 ```

 The above command will drop you into a container shell.
-Simply type `exit` or Ctrl+D to quit.
+Type `exit` or Ctrl+D to quit.

 ## Quickstart

+### Test your installation

 Running unikernels with `kraft` is designed to be simple and familiar.
 To test your installation of `kraft`, you can run the following: